Best Zero-Interest Credit Cards in 2018

 Note: Banks change their credit card deals frequently, even in mid-year and especially when interest rates are volatile.
 The numbers below were accurate in mid-2018.
 Check the latest numbers in the issuing bank's fine print before you apply.

-Citi Simplicity has a 0 percent introductory APR on purchases and balance transfers for 18 months.
-That's a year and a half of no interest on purchases you make or balances you transfer.
-After the promotional period ends, the variable APR will be 15.24 percent to 25.24 percent, based on your creditworthiness.
+Citi Simplicity has a 0 percent introductory APR on balance transfers for 21 months and 12 months on purchases.
+After the promotional period ends, the variable APR will be 16.24 percent to 26.24 percent, based on your creditworthiness.

 It also comes with Citi Price Rewind, a price protection feature that automatically credits your account when the price of an item you've purchased drops.